 Option Description Intel(R) TXT Enables you to set the Intel Trusted Execution Technology (TXT) option.
-To enable the Intel TXT option, virtualization technology and TPM Security must be enabled with Pre-boot measurements.
+To enable the Intel TXT option, virtualization technology and TPM Security must be enabled with Pre-boot measurements for TPM 1.2 or set to On with SHA256 algorithm for TPM 2.0.
 This option is set to Off by default.
-Memory Encryption Enables or disables the Intel Total Memory Encryption (TME).
+It is set On for Secure Launch (Firmware Protection) support on Windows 2022.
+Memory Encryption Enables or disables the Intel Total Memory Encryption (TME) and Multi-Tenant (Intel [®] TME-MT).
 When option is set to Disabled , BIOS disables both TME and MK-TME technology.
-When option is set to Enabled , BIOS enables the TME technology.
+When option is set to Single Key BIOS enables the TME technology.
+When option is set to Multiple Keys , BIOS enables the TME-MT technology, the CPU Physical Address Limit option must be disabled for selecting Multiple Keys option.
 This option is set to Disabled by default.
 Intel(R) SGX Enables you to set the Intel Software Guard Extension (SGX) option.
-To enable the Inte SGX option, processor must be SGX capable, memory encryption, memory population and interleaving must be enabled.
+To enable the Intel SGX option, processor must be SGX capable, memory population must be compatible (minimum x8 identical DIMM1 to DIMM8 per CPU socket, not support on persistent memory configuration), memory operating mode must be set at optimizer mode, memory encryption must be enabled and node interleaving must be disabled.
 This option is set to Off by default.
-When this option is to Off , BIOS disables the SGX technology.
+When this option is to Off, BIOS disables the SGX technology. (i) NOTE: When upgrading from an earlier BIOS version to BIOS 1.7.4, the SGX feature will be disabled.
+In the "SGX Factory Reset" menu in the "System Security" setup menu, the user must first re-enable SGX with a factory reset.
 SGX Package Info In-Band Access Enables you to access the Intel Software Guard Extension (SGX) package info in-band option.
 This option is set to Off by default.
-Intel(R) SGX When this option is to On , BIOS enables the SGX technology.
 PPMRR Size Sets the PPMRR size.
 SGX QoS Enables or disables the SGX quality of service.
 Select Owner EPOCH input type Enables you to select Change to New random Owner EPOCHs or Manual User Defined Owner EPOCHs .
 Each EPOCH is 64-bit.
 After generating new EPOCH by selecting Change to New random Owner EPOCHs , the selection reverts back to Manual User Defined Owner EPOCHs .
 Software Guard Extensions Epoch n : Sets the Software Guard Extensions Epoch values.
 Enable writes to Enables or disables the Enable writes to SGXLEPUBKEYHASH[3:0] from OS/SW.
 SGXLEPUBKEYHASH[3:0] from OS/SW SGX LE Public Key Hash0 : Sets the bytes from 0-7 for SGX Launch Enclave Public Key Hash.
 SGX LE Public Key Hash1 : Sets the bytes from 8-15 for SGX Launch Enclave Public Key Hash.
 SGX LE Public Key Hash2 : Sets the bytes from 16-23 for SGX Launch Enclave Public Key Hash.
 SGX LE Public Key Hash3 : Sets the bytes from 24-31 for SGX Launch Enclave Public Key Hash.
-Enable/Disable SGX Auto MP Registration Agent Enables are disables the SGX Auto MP Registration.
-The MP registration agent is responsible to register the platform.
+Enable/Disable SGX Auto MP Registration AgentEnables are disables the SGX Auto MP Registration.
+The MP registration age responsible to register the platform.
 SGX Factory Reset Enables you to reset the SGX option to factory settings.
 This option is set to Off by default.
 Power Button Enables or disables the power button on the front of the system.
-This option is set to Enabled by default.
+This option Enabled by default.
 AC Power Recovery Sets how the system behaves after AC power is restored to the system.
-This option is set to Last by default. (i) NOTE: The host system will not power on up until iDRAC Root of Trust (RoT) is completed, host power on will be delayed by minimum 90 seconds after the AC applied.
+This option is set to Last by default.